Periodic Classification of Elements | Class 10 CBSE | Web Notes | Part 3 - Modern Periodic Table

 2

-In a period, from left to right, valency increases 1 to 4 then decreases from 4 to 0.
+In a period, from left to right, valency increases from 1 to 4, then decreases from 4 to 0.

 When going down a group, valency remains the same.

-It refers to the radius of an atom. i.e., distance between the centre of the nucleus and outermost shell.
+It refers to the radius of an atom, i.e., the distance between the center of the nucleus and the outermost shell.

 In a period, atomic radius decreases from left to right.
-This is due to an increase in nuclear charge which pull the electrons closer to the nucleus reducing atomic size.
-E.g.
+This is due to an increase in nuclear charge, which pulls the electrons closer to the nucleus, reducing atomic size.
+E.g.:

 Li